-When it returns to NREM, it often raises its head suddenly without waking up.
-This is a sign that your parrot is no longer dreaming.
+When it returns to NREM, it often raises its head suddenly without waking up, which signifies that your parrot is no longer dreaming.

-To identify a nightmare, listen out for any specific noises your parrot makes.
+To identify a nightmare, listen out for noises your parrot makes.
 Many owners notice that their parrots chirp or say words while sleeping.

 If the sounds or words are peaceful, your parrot is having a pleasant dream.
 However, if it begins screaming out or squawking, this could indicate that it’s having a nightmare.

-Your parrot could also be having a nightmare if it jerks suddenly, shifts side to side, or begins flapping its wings.
+Your parrot could be having a nightmare if it jerks suddenly, shifts side to side, or flaps its wings.
 As with distressed noises, this wakes up the parrot.

-If the dream was intense or the parrot is still partly asleep, it may transition into night terrors or night frights.
+If the dream is intense or the parrot is still partly asleep, it may transition into night terrors or night frights.
 Consequently, they cause the parrot to flap around its cage wildly.

 The clearest way to know if your parrot is having a nightmare is when it escalates into night fright.